cchitsiang/awesome-stars/topics.md

 - [lucagrulla/cw](https://github.com/lucagrulla/cw) - The best way to tail AWS CloudWatch Logs from your terminal
 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.
 - [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome) - :computer: 🎉 An awesome & curated list of best applications and tools for Windows.
-- [xfirefly/Airplay-SDK](https://github.com/xfirefly/Airplay-SDK) - Airplay Receiver SDK supports Airplay Mirroring and AirPlay Casting to a receiver device.
+- [xfirefly/Airplay-SDK](https://github.com/xfirefly/Airplay-SDK) - The Best Airplay SDK supports Airplay Mirroring and AirPlay Casting to a receiver device.
 - [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.
 - [Jermolene/TiddlyWiki5](https://github.com/Jermolene/TiddlyWiki5) - A self-contained JavaScript wiki for the browser, Node.js, AWS Lambda etc.
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!